How to Know Oil Pump is Bad?

 Conclusion

-If your car is making a loud whining noise when you start it up, it could be a sign that your oil pump is going bad.
+If your car makes a loud whining noise when you start it up, it could be a sign that your oil pump is malfunctioning.
 Other signs include low oil pressure, engine knocking, and increased engine temperature.
 If you suspect your oil pump is failing, have it checked out by a mechanic as soon as possible.

 About the author